Dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks.

 If a dialog should be positioned relative to another element, use the

-component maintains the same API as
+FixedDialog component.
+The FixedDialog component maintains the same API as

-component with a few changes:
+the Dialog component with a few changes:

-element is not re-focused for this flow
+TOP_INNER_RIGHT_ANCHORfixedTo element is not re-focused for this flow"use client";

 import { Button } from "@react-md/core/button/Button";